 Anger at parents in adulthood can hold us back in multiple ways.
 If we carry unprocessed anger and resentment, these materials of our psyche can make us sick physically and emotionally.
 We may blame ourselves for not being able to move forward in life, forgetting that we are angry because we were once hurt.
-Here are four steps we can take to release our anger at parents in adulthood.
+Here are four steps we can take to release our anger at our parents in adulthood.

-This post is on a tremendously difficult, sensitive, but important topic: How we can release, let go of our anger at parents in adulthood.
+This post is on a tremendously difficult, sensitive, but important topic: How we can release, let go of our anger at our parents in adulthood.

 This is about the pain of having a childhood where our needs are not met, the anger we hold towards our parents, and what we can do about it.